-A ride on a cycle rickshaw, also known as a pedicab or tricycle taxi, is the best way to experience Old Delhi.
-The rickshaw rider can take you deep into the heart and soul of India, where cars can’t go.
+A rickshaw ride in Old Delhi is the best way to experience the heritage area.
+A cycle rickshaw, also known as a pedicab or tricycle taxi, enables the rider to take you deep into the heart and soul of the city, where cars can’t go.
 Here you will be immersed in the organised chaos of real life in India’s old capital.
 It’s a little scary, but absolutely fascinating.

 THE BEST THINGS TO SEE

 I spent a few days in Delhi and wanted to experience the old, historic part of Delhi, where the city was first established.
 If you are planning a visit to this part of town, I’ll tell you the best things to see in Old Delhi and around the Chandhi Chowk area.

 Back in the 1600’s, the capital of the Mughal empire in South Asia was relocated from Agra to Delhi, which is now known as Old Delhi.
 It was then a gated walled city, which comprised of the majestic Red Fort, a huge Mosque and the vast neighbourhood including various markets in the middle.
 This formed the city that was then called Shahjahanabad, named after Emperor Shah Jahan, of Taj Mahal fame.